Jake Owen: Early life

 Joshua Ryan "Jake" Owen and his fraternal twin brother Jarrod were born in Winter Haven, Florida, on August 28, 1981.
 The brothers regularly participated in a variety of sports.
-Jake eventually took up golf, and began pursuing a career as a professional golfer, winning his first tournament at 15.
+Owen eventually took up golf, and began pursuing a career as a professional golfer, winning his first tournament at 15.
 After graduating from Vero Beach High School, he attended Florida State University.
-A wakeboarding accident which required reconstructive surgery left Jake unable to continue participating in the sport.
+A wakeboarding accident which required reconstructive surgery left Owen unable to continue participating in the sport.

 While recovering from his injuries, he borrowed a neighbor's guitar and began to teach himself how to play it.
 After seeing a guitarist perform at a campus bar, he asked the bar's owner if he could play a gig there.
 Eventually, he became a regular at the bar, and soon took up writing his own material as well.
 He then moved to Nashville, Tennessee, making his first stop at a bank to open a savings account; after telling the bank teller that he was a singer and songwriter, the teller then asked if he had any recordings available.
 He gave her a CD of his work, which she sent to the Warner/Chappell Music publishing company.